spevans/swift-project1/doc/development.md

 Swift modules compile to 2 files, the object file and a binary header file that is used by the `import` statement so it should not be a problem in the future to take the ELF object file and load it dynamically into the kernel in some way.

-## Why is there so much C in the code?

-The fakelib directory contains all the symbols required to satisfy the linker even though a lot of them are left unimplemented and simply print a message and then halt.
-Most of the functions do the bare minimum to satisfy the Swift startup or pretend to (eg the pthread functions dont actually do any locking or unlocking etc).

-When a Swift function is first called there is some global initialisation performed in the libraries (wrapped in a `pthread_once()/ dispatch_once()`).
-This calls `malloc()/free()` and some C++ string functions so all of the C code is required to perform this basic initialisation.
-The TTY driver in C is required for any debugging / oops messages until Swift is initialised and can take over the display.

-Originally I had planned to add more functionality in Swift but it took longer than I expected to get this far although I hope to add more memory management and some simple device drivers to see how easy it is to do in Swift.

-## Will it build on OSX?

-Currently it will not build on OSX.
-I originally started developing on OSX against the libswiftCore.dylib shipped with the latest Xcode including writing a static linker to link the .dylib with the stub C functions to produce a binary.
-This was working however I got stuck doing the stubs for the Obj-C functions.
-Then Swift went open source and since the linux library is not compiled with Obj-C support it removed a whole slew of functions and symbols that would need to be supported.

-The linux version also has the advantage that it builds a more efficient binary since it is using proper ELF files and the standard ld linker.
-The static linker I wrote just dumps the .dylib and relocates it in place but it suffers from the fact that ZEROFILL sections have to be stored as blocks of zeros in the binary and there is no optimisation of cstring sections etc. Also, changes in the latest .dylib built from the Swift repo seem to add some new header flags which I have yet to support.
-It may be possible to build against the static stdlib on OSX but at the moment its not that interesting for me to do.
-As of now the OSX fakelib support has been removed.